luyadev/luya/docs/guide1.0/app-filters.md

 the filter must be exact name like the method identifier() returns from the filter class.

-***TWIG VIEW***
+> The applyFilter returns the new genearted \admin\image\Item Object where you can access other methods and informations.

+### apply filter in twig view

 You can also use the twig filter to apply an image filter to an existing image.
-The ***main difference*** between the php and twig view is those, the twig filter only returns the http source to the newly applyd image.
+The ***main difference*** between the php and twig view is those, the twig filter only returns the http source to the newly applyd image instead of an image object.

 ```
 <img src="{{ filterApply(139, 'my-filter') }}" />
 ```